 Persistent Network Considerations¶

-- Persistent network is designed for isolated networks.
+- Persistent network is designed for isolated and L2 networks.

 - All default network offerings are non-persistent.

 - A network offering cannot be editable because changing it affects the behavior of the existing networks that were created using this network offering.

 - When you create a guest network, the network offering that you select defines the network persistence.
 This in turn depends on whether persistent network is enabled in the selected network offering.

 - Creation of an Isolated Persistent network will deploy a Virtual Router when the network is created.